 Welcome to the Station Pier Fishing guide.
 Station Pier is located in Port Melbourne roughly 20 minutes drive from the CBD.
 It was built in 1854 and overlooks Port Phillip Bay located on beach street.
-Its easily recognized for having the large cruise boats such as the spirit of Tasmania and Navy ships berthed along it which can be seen from the distance.
+Its easily recognized for having large cruise boats such as the spirit of Tasmania and Navy ships berthed along with it which can be seen from the distance.
 These ships will remain berthed here transporting holiday goers and freight in and out of Melbourne.
 It’s a very respectable 661 meters long, and one of the longest wooden piers in the southern hemisphere meaning land-based anglers can fish in quite deep waters.

 Station Pier has changed its access to anglers a lot over the years.
 Many years back you could drive your car all the way down to the end of the pier and fish without fees to your heart’s content.
 Back then big catches of barracoota were very common.
 Unfortunately, now you must pay for parking out the front. there is restricted access for cars and access is done through the gates during certain hours.
 It’s a fair walk down to deeper water which has lost a little of the appeal for anglers at this spot.
 It can, however, produce all year round fishing and spectacular Snapper fishing in the summer months.

 From Station Pier, you will see the adjacent piers in princess pier, Lagoon pier and kerfed road pier.
 Check out this detailed video we put together about Princess Pier and how to fish there.